grannycart/by-sound-alone_source/beta-manuscript/1_Chapter.md

 The giant figure, slowly pulled his fingers through his thick beard.
 "Perfect night for a surface run."

-"Perfect night for contemplating your doom, Hemi."
-Said the smaller figure.
+"Perfect night for contemplating your doom, Hemi," said the smaller figure.

 "If darkness stirs up feelings of doom, then wear your doom like a blanket."